Have you bought yourself an OLED display for Arduino but don't know how to get started? Not as simple to use as you thought? Try this out!

 I'll leave you to be creative.

 As a final note, I'm currently making instructables on several different arduino modules (I've already done one on 433MHz RF wireless and a 6-axis gyro module) and I'm open to ideas for other modules or projects to do instructables on, so suggestions are welcome in the comments below; who knows, your suggestion might be done next.
-If you found this instructable useful, why not stay tuned for future projects by following me on Instructables and on Facebook / Twitter:
+If you found this instructable useful, why not stay tuned for future projects by following me on Instructables and on Facebook / Twitter / Google+.

 Your support is greatly appreciated!
 Happy DIY'ing!